MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/user-accounts/user-accounts.md

 6. In the panel that appears, click **Remove User**.
 In the next panel that appears, click **OK**.

 > [!NOTE]
-> The New Control Panel is not available for Skype for Business Server 2015
+> The new Control Panel is not available for Skype for Business Server 2015

-### Remove a user using Legacy Control Panel
+### Remove a user using legacy Control Panel
 <a name="Remove_OCP"> </a>

 1. From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.